OUT OF GRIEF COMES LASTING GRACE, BEAUTY AND DIGNITY

-The Angel Gown™ Initiative would be delighted to receive your wedding dress or formal gown.
-We will set about using it for several Angel Gown™ garments and hopefully be able to soon send you a photograph of the finished articles and perhaps even the hospital donation that follows.
+The Angel Gown™ Initiative would be delighted to receive your wedding gown or formal dress.
+We will set about using it for several Angel Gown™ garments and send you a photograph of the finished article.

 You will have done an immense amount of good.
 You will have brought some happiness into the saddest of families, you will have provided a young child with a bereavement gown of great beauty and a passing over of immense dignity.